zephyrproject-rtos/zephyr/boards/arm/atsamd21_xpro/doc/index.rst

 - SERCOM0 9600 8n1
 - SERCOM1 115200 8n1
 - SERCOM3 115200 8n1 connected to the onboard Atmel Embedded Debugger (EDBG)

+PWM
+===

+The SAMD21 MCU has 3 TCC based PWM units with up to 4 outputs each and a period of 24 bits or 16 bits.
+If :code:`CONFIG_PWM_SAM0_TCC` is enabled then LED0 is driven by TCC0 instead of by GPIO.

 SPI Port
 ========